ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/c/c_ping_protocol_1_0.md

 #endif

 #include <stdio.h>
-#include "dynamixel_sdk.h"                                   // Uses Dynamixel SDK library
+#include "dynamixel_sdk.h"                                   // Uses DYNAMIXEL SDK library

 // Protocol version
 #define PROTOCOL_VERSION                1.0                 // See which protocol version is used in the Dynamixel